Tracy Morton, MPH

 Tracy Morton

 Tracy joined The Center in 2009 and directs the development and implementation of population and community health services for hospitals, networks and states in alignment with The Center’s vision to sustain and improve health care in rural communities.
-She serves as a subject matter expert to clients on population health, strategic planning, community health needs assessments and strategies for transitioning to value-based health care.
+She serves as a subject matter expert to clients on program design and evaluation, strategic planning, population health, community health needs assessments, community collaboration and strategies for transitioning to value-based health care.
+Tracy supports The Center’s work in health equity, strategic partnerships, business development and strategic execution and implementation.

 Tracy was a National Rural Health Association fellow in 2017, completing a policy piece on community health workers.
 She has been published relating to her previous work in infectious disease epidemiology.